 To demolish or alter a Listed Building without consent is a criminal offence.
 Penalties for unauthorised works are severe.

-If you need to carry out repairs to your listed building, you should consult the Conservation & Design Officer on 01895 837375 or firstname.lastname@example.org Generally speaking, like-for-like repairs do not require listed building consent but other repairs may do so.
+If you need to carry out repairs to your listed building, and would like advice from one of our Conservation and Listed Buildings officers please use our pre-application advice service.
+Generally speaking, most repairs do not require listed building consent but some may do so.
 You should always check before progressing with such works.

 You are also recommended to secure the services of a specialist craftsman.
 You may find one in the Building Conservation Directory